shafin2/Matlab/Commands/Ch2/README.md

 ## Overview

-This folder contains code snippets and examples for basic image processing operations in MATLAB/Octave.
-Each section demonstrates fundamental techniques essential for understanding and working with images.
+This folder contains code snippets and examples for basic commands from Chapter 2, to which I think you can add more and send me a pull request (PR)

 ## Contents